 There are other at-risk groups such as television and radio reporters, TV-news camera personnel, insurance-claims staff dealing with distressed families, among others, and these groups need to be assessed as well going forward.
 In the meantime, the various coping skills noted above will work to reduce the PTSD in coroner first responders and improve the quality of their work in the communities that they serve.

 1. Flannery, R. B. Jr. Posttraumatic Stress Disorder: The Victim’s Guide to Healing and Recovery.
-Brooklyn, New York: American Mental Health Foundation, 2012.
+Riverdale, New York: American Mental Health Foundation, 2012.

 2. Flannery, R. B. Jr. “Treating Psychological Trauma in First Responders: A Multi-modal Paradigm.”
 Psychiatric Quarterly, 86: 297-300, 2015.

 4. Flannery, R. B. Jr. Becoming Stress-resistant through the Project SMART Program.
-Brooklyn, New York: American Mental Health Foundation, 2012.
+Riverdale, New York: American Mental Health Foundation, 2012.

 5. Flannery, R. B. Jr. The Assaulted Staff Action Program (ASAP): Coping with the Psychological Aftermath of Violence.
-Brooklyn, New York: American Mental Health Foundation, 2012.
+Riverdale, New York: American Mental Health Foundation, 2012.

-Raymond B. Flannery Jr., Ph.D., FAPM, is Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts Medical School, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
-Dr. Flannery is available for lectures and workshops, for all types and sizes of groups, and may be reached at The American Mental Health Foundation: 212-737-9027 or Email Evander.
+Raymond B. Flannery Jr., Ph.D., FACLP, is formerly Associate Professor of Psychology (Part Time), Harvard Medical School, as well as Adjunct Assistant Professor of Psychiatry, University of Massachusetts Medical School, and an internationally recognized scholar and lecturer on the topics of violence, victimization, and stress management.
+Dr. Flannery is available for lectures and workshops, for all types and sizes of groups, and may be reached at The American Mental Health Foundation.